patzm/dockerfiles/owntracks/Readme.md

    ```shell
    docker exec -it mqtt /bin/sh
    ```

 2. Run
    ```shell
    mosquitto_passwd /mosquitto/auth/passwd <username>
    ```
+   for every user you wish to allow access.

+3. Create an entry for the user `recorder` with a new password.
+   This user is dedicated to the OwnTracks recorder.
+   Set the same password as the environment variable `OTR_PASS`.

 for every use one wishes to create.